 - Manage your blood pressure levels and cholesterol, and have them checked on a frequent basis.

 - Get annual pneumonia and flu vaccines, along with annual eye and kidney exams.

 - Check your feet each day to look for sores, red patches, blisters, calluses, or other skin irregularities, and see a podiatrist with any concerns.

 - Keep skin clean, protected, and moisturized.

 - Ask your doctor for recommendations on cancer screenings, and for guidance on any other physical, emotional, or mental health concerns being experienced.

-As one of the top providers of home care in Port Aransas and the surrounding communities, Anthem Home Care can help provide information about managing diabetes in older adults in many ways.
+As one of the top providers of home care assistance in Portland and the surrounding communities, Anthem Home Care can help provide information about managing diabetes in older adults in many ways.
 In addition, our compassionate care team can assist with a variety of tasks including transportation to medical appointments and procedures, meal planning and preparation in accordance with nutritional restrictions, medication reminders, and more.
 Reach out to us at 361-643-2323 for a free in-home consultation or for more information on our professional in-home care for diabetes management.
 For a list of all of the communities we serve, please visit our Service Area page.